datacommonsorg/import/simple/stats/config.md

 Note that provenance details should be specified under `sources` -> `provenances` and this field associates one of the provenances defined there to this file.

+Provenances typically map to a dataset from a source. e.g. WorldDevelopmentIndicators provenance (or dataset) is from the WorldBank source.

 ## `variables`

 The top-level `variables` field can be used to provide more information about variables